Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: The geometric Dirichlet problem

 Hence, there are Klein-Einstein metrics $(M_{\pm}, g_{\pm})$ of signature $(r + 1, s)$ and $(r, s + 1)$ with (common) projective infinity $(\Sigma, \mbc)$, and these are unique modulo homothety and equivalence near infinity. \end{theorem}

-The notions of equivalence in the theorem are the same as those for holonomy reductions to $\G_2^*$ described above, replacing the $3$-forms $\Phi^a$ with tractor metrics $H^a$ and eliminating the criterion on the N(P)K endomorphism fields $J_{\pm}^a$.)
+The notions of equivalence in the theorem are the same as those for holonomy reductions to $\G_2^*$ described in Definition \ref{definition:equivalence}, replacing the cross products $\btimes_a$ with tractor metrics $H_a$ and eliminating the criterion on the N(P)K endomorphism fields $J_{\pm}^a$.)

 \begin{proof} By Theorem \ref{theorem:ambient-existence-uniqueness}, there is an ambient metric $\smash{(\wt{\Sigma}, H)}$ for $(\Sigma, \mbc)$, which by Theorem \ref{theorem:ambient-metric-Thomas-cone} determines a projective structure $(M, \mbp)$ and the claimed holonomy reduction.
 Subsection \ref{Phi-geom} recalled that this structure determines the conformal structure, which coincides with $(\Sigma, \mbc)$ by construction, and Klein-Einstein metrics $(M_{\pm}, g_{\pm})$.
 Unwinding definitions, the uniqueness of the ambient metric in the real-analytic, odd-dimensional case described in Theorem \ref{theorem:ambient-existence-uniqueness} implies the uniqueness conditions stated here. \end{proof}